Probability distributions

 The variance gives us an idea of how spread out the distribution of successes is.

-While variance is a key measure of dispersion, the standard deviation (\(\sigma\)), which is the square root of the variance, is often more intuitive as it is in the same units as the mean.
+While variance is a key measure of dispersion, the standard deviation (\(\sigma\)) of the binomial distribution, which is the square root of the variance, is often more intuitive as it is in the same units as the mean.
 For the binomial distribution, the formula for the standard deviation is:

 \[ \sigma = \sqrt{n \cdot p \cdot (1 - p)} \]